 Support the Ringside Report Network

 But it’s not just about physical reaction times.
 Rapid mental processing is another requirement in no-gi grappling.
-Exercises such as throwing coloured balls cultivate swift stimulus recognition and decision-making skills, prerequisites for fast-paced no-gi grappling.
-Using a reaction ball during training sessions can improve overall reaction time, hand-eye coordination, quickness, and vital no-gi skills.
+Participating in exercises, such as coloured ball throw, cultivates swift stimulus recognition and decision-making skills, prerequisites for fast-paced no-gi grappling.
+Using a reaction ball during training sessions can significantly improve overall reaction time, hand-eye coordination, quickness, and vital skills in no-gi grappling.

-Mastering the speed of no-gi requires physical and mental agility.
-Action/reaction combination drills help cultivate muscle memory, shorten reaction times, and enable quick responses to situations.
+Mastering the speed of no-gi demands physical and mental agility.
+Engaging in action/reaction combination drills aids in cultivating muscle memory, shortening reaction times, and enabling quick responses to situations.

 To master the speed of no-gi, it is essential to: